ammarhakim/gkyl-doc/source/postgkyl/install.rst

 .. note::

   The process currently (2023/10/29) takes an excessive ammount of time.
-Wee need to investigate it further but running the following four commands separately seems to work slightly better:
+We need to investigate it further but running the following four commands separately seems to work slightly better: